usysrc/usysrc.dev/content/posts/cpu.md

 }
 ```

-The registers table is used later to access the registers more elegantly.
+The `registers` table can be used to access each register by simple dot syntax: `register.A`.

-Opcodes and operands
+## Opcodes and operands

 Instructions might be represented as byte sequences in the memory and can be a instruction like NOP.
 It can also be a operand that is only meaningful in conjuction with a opcode like MOV A, c (move constant c into the register A).